w3f/Grants-Program/applications/TuxedoDapp.md

 The web-based wallet will be designed to mirror the core functionality of the CLI wallet, offering seamless UTXO synchronization and token handling, ensuring that users have an equivalent experience across both interfaces
 Note: _Feature Parity_ means Means web-based and command-line interface (CLI) wallets, have the same set of features and functionalities, both versions provide an equivalent or identical user experience by offering the same core capabilities and options.

-3. Issues Fix in web-based wallet (https://github.com/Off-Narrative-Labs/Tuxedo/issues/62) The current implementation of a cli based wallet allows sending inputs from multiple owners in a single transaction, but it only supports a single recipient for all specified outputs.
+2. Issues Fix in web-based wallet (https://github.com/Off-Narrative-Labs/Tuxedo/issues/62) The current implementation of a CLI-based wallet allows sending inputs from multiple owners in a single transaction, but it only supports a single recipient for all specified outputs.

-4. Browser compatibility:
+3. Browser compatibility:
 Web-based wallet will ensure compatibility with Chrome, Firefox and Edge.

 **Blockchain Integration**:
 Web-based wallet will connect to the blockchain node to fetch relevant data.
 We will check if there is any lib such as the one used by "https://polkadot.js.org/" to interact with the Tuxedo based blockchain for easy integration.

 **Transactions**:
 web-based wallet will implement transaction creation and signing on the client side.